samuele-cozzi-io/website/content/posts/2024/2024-my-prompts/index.md

 > *You are a \[role].
 Help me \[goal].
 Here’s the context: \[context].
 Constraints: \[constraints].
 Provide the final answer as: \[format].*

+---

-## ✍️ Writing — stories, blog posts, newsletters
+## ✍️ Creative Writing — stories, blog posts, newsletters

 **Use-case:** Generate a short story, blog intro, or newsletter blurb.